shramov/tll/doc/scheme.rst

       uint8_t  entity;
   };

-For entities larger then 255 bytes size is stored before array body and entity field is set to ``0xff``.
+For entities larger then 255 bytes size is stored before array body as unsigned 32 bit integer and entity field is set to ``0xff``.

 Union
 -----